One Day Guide to Exploring Arches National Park

 Double Arch

-This is located near North and South Window.
+The Double Arch Trail is located near the North and South Window.
 You can use the same parking lot or drive briefly to the parking lot in front of Double Arch.
-This is the tallest arch in the park and has two arches next to each other.
+This is the tallest arch at 122 feet in the park and consists of two arches next to each other.

 Can I have more than one favorite view, because just look at that picture?!!
-It is a 0.6 mile hike, round trip, to Double Arch.
+It is a 0.6-mile hike, round trip, to Double Arch.
 This is an easy hike and once at the arches you can take your time to climb the rocks and look around or sit and enjoy the view.
 We spent a lot of time enjoying this area.
-My 6 year old loved climbing all the rocks.
+My then 6-year-old loved climbing all the rocks.

 Balanced Rock

-This is an easy hike of only 0.3 miles round trip.
-You can also see this rock from the road.
-I love the beauty that God has created for us to enjoy.
+This is an easy hike of only 0.3-mile round trip.
+You can also see this rock from the road if you prefer not to hike this small trail.
+I love the beauty that God has created for us to enjoy, what an amazingly beautiful landscape.
 Just look at how that rock is balanced (hence the name) on top of the other rock structure.
 So unique.

 Arches National Park Balancing Rock